dotnet/docs/docs/core/install/linux.md

 For more information about the required Linux dependencies for .NET Core, see [.NET Core dependencies and requirements](dependencies.md?tabs=netcore31&pivots=os-linux).

-For more information, see [Install .NET Core with a package manager on Ubuntu](linux-package-manager-ubuntu.md).
+For more information, see [Install .NET Core on Ubuntu](linux-ubuntu.md).

 ### Unsupported releases